-The Canadian Coast Guard Western Region has eight geographically specific response planning areas along the coast of BC.
-Each of these areas will develop an integrated response plan, such as this one, in collaboration with Federal Government, First Nations, Provincial Government, Local Government and the Private Sector.
-The response planning area boundaries have been established to align with various existing regional and district boundaries, as well as CCG response areas.
+The Canadian Coast Guard Western Region has eight geographically specific response planning areas along the coast of BC, with the West Coast Vancouver Island being one of them.
+A plan similar to this one will be developed for the other seven areas, with input from respective Federal Government, First Nations, Provincial Government, Local Government and the Private Sector.
+The response planning area boundaries have been established to align with various existing regional and district boundaries, as well as CCG response areas (figure 1,1).